Metagenomic approaches to develop biological control strategies for aquatic invasive species

 Funded by: Environment and Natural Resources Trust Fund as recommended by the Legislative-Citizen Commission on Minnesota Resources

 Description: Microorganisms are closely associated with aquatic invasive species, possibly including harmless commensal bacteria as well as enteric bacteria and pathogens.
-This project aims to characterize the total microbial community structures associated with zebra mussels, quagga mussels, and Eurasian watermilfoil to determine if they contain any potential biocontrols for managing these AIS.
+This project aims to characterize the total microbial community structures associated with zebra mussels and Eurasian watermilfoil to determine if they contain any potential biocontrols for managing these AIS.